DiarmuidHenry/Restaurant-Booking/README.md

 [The Kanban board for this project can be seen here.](https://github.com/users/DiarmuidHenry/projects/2)

-All __must have__ user stories were acheived, as well as all but one __should have__.
+All __must have__ user stories were acheived, as well as almost all __should have__ user stories.
 The only __could have__ task was not completed, as the amount of time and resources needed in order to fulfill it would vastly outweigh the minor benefit it would bring.

 ### Wireframes

 HOME PAGE
-MAKE A RESERVATION
+MAKE/EDIT A RESERVATION
 MENU
 CONTACT
 MY RESERVATIONS

 ### Images

-- Hero/Background Image
+BACKGROUND IMAGE

 This image was used to show the stylish interior of the restaurant, in order to give the user an impression of the ambience and feel of the place.
 This paired with the translucent page gives an overall sleek look to the site.

-- Example/s of food images
+EXAMPLE OF FOOD IMAGE

 These are used simply to show the user what each dish looks like.
+It also adds colour and vibrance to the page.

 ### Colour Scheme

-Pastel colours, that match the styling and ambience of the restaurant, SOMETHING SOMETHING
+IMAGE OF COLOUR PALETTE

+I chose a simple, muted beige colour scheme.
+I wanted to create a calming effect, so fewer more subtle colours was the way to acheive this.
+The auburn/brown colour is used only for buttons, to highlight their position.

 ## Data Models